TRAINING AT DRIFTWOOD

 The Canine Good Citizen Program will teach responsible ownership and train and enforce good manners in your dog.
 The CGC test has 10 check-points that must be passed for certification, but the test is open to all dogs regardless of breed or mixes.
 The CGC is often the prerequisite for therapy dogs, further AKC training programs, and can give apartments and homeowner's insurance companies reason to relax rules on restrictions or even discount rates for pets.
 Having a CGC certificate is a known indicator of a well behaved dog.

-We will be offering our next session in 2019 and completing with an exam and certification by the AKC.
+We will be offering our next session July 16th at 7:30pm and completing with an exam and certification offered by the AKC.

 Classes will be evenings and continue for 8 weeks.